single bottom, Diamond & CBN Usage Principals

 SMART CUT® Coolants Helps Manufacturers and R & D Labs

-• Extend Diamond & CBN Blade, Drill, Wheel, & Tool Life - by up to 30%.
+• check icon Extend Diamond & CBN Blade, Drill, Wheel, & Tool Life - by up to 30%.
 The lubricated blade / diamond tool runs cooler, reducing metal fatigue and blade / diamond tool wear.

-• Improved Machining Tolerances - Many of today’s demanding advanced material applications provide challenges to advanced material manufacturers and R & D facilities.
+• check icon Improved Machining Tolerances - Many of today’s demanding advanced material applications provide challenges to advanced material manufacturers and R & D facilities.
 Obtaining tolerances less than a millionths of an inch, is not uncommon.
 SMART CUT® Coolant promotes attainment of close tolerances by removing heat generated at the point of contact between the tool and work piece.
 Heat can cause deformations in both the tool and work piece that results in the loss of tolerance.
 When the generation of heat and its subsequent removal by a coolant is momentarily interrupted any coolant product will adversely affect the performance of a tool and therefore ruin a tolerance specification.

 Oil-Based Coolants